-The links below will take the reader to a web page for each part of the ebook Each web page has a roughly 1000 word summary of the period, but also gives a link to a downloadable pdf, suitable for most ebook readers, where the period is covered in much greater detail.
+The links below will take the reader to downloadable pdfs for each part of the ebook, suitable for most ebook readers.
 Each of the first three pdfs has a common implicit structure.
 Firstly the development of the parish in the period under consideration is set out, and then the church and churchyard are considered.
 It then describes as far as is possible, the nature of the worship that would have been offered within the church at that time, before moving on to discuss the laity and the clergy of the period.
 The final part is somewhat different and tells the stories of some of those who are buried in the churchyard

 Part 1.
 From the Romans to the Reformation – Lichfield and St. Michael’s to 1535